abhishek-0106/Snake-Game/README.md

 # snake-game
-You can see deployed app here : https://snake-game-by-abhishek-ralhan.netlify.app/
+You can see the deployed app here : https://snake-game-by-abhishek-ralhan.netlify.app/